sftpgo/sftpgo-plugin-pubsub/README.md

 ## Configuration

 The supported services can be configured within the `plugins` section of the SFTPGo configuration file: you have to set the service publish URL as first plugin argument.
+You can also set an, optional, instance id by passing a second argument.
+The instance id is useful if you are receiving notifications from multiple SFTPGo instances and want to identify where the events are coming from.

 This is an example configuration.

 ```json
 ...